dyninst/dyninst/docs/stackwalk/overview.rst

 =========================

 This section describes how to use Stackwalker for collecting 3rd party stack walks.
-In 3rd party mode Stackwalker uses the OS’s debugger interface to connect to another process and walk its call stacks.
+In 3rd party mode Stackwalker uses the OS's debugger interface to connect to another process and walk its call stacks.
 As part of being a debugger Stackwalker receives and needs to handle debug events.
 When a debugger event occurs, Stackwalker must